SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     time : float
 ```

-Triggers after a specified amount of time has passed after the `Despawn` ability has been activated.
-If the `Despawn` ability is disabled before the timer has finished, it will be reset.
+Triggers after a specified amount of time has passed.
+When the timer is started depends on the object that uses the condition.

 **time**
-Time that has to pass after the activation of the corresponding `Despawn` ability.
+Time that has to pass after the activation.

 ## aux.logic.literal_scope.LiteralScope